-Proponents are required to comply with the Australian Government policies and other requirements as set out in this Section 5 and in the draft CISA.
+Proponents are required to comply with all relevant Australian Government policies and related requirements, including those that are set out in this Section 5 and in the draft CISA.
 Please note that some of the Australian Government policies and requirements identified below have been modified to suit the subject matter of the Tender Process.
-The representations, warranties and information referred to below and in the draft CISA must be provided by the Proponent as and when requested to do so as part of the Tender Process.
+The representations, warranties, acknowledgements and information referred to below and in the draft CISA must be provided by Proponents as and when they are requested to do so as part of the Tender Process.